pmean/build-website/text/05/NonspecificDiagnostic.md

 > is helpful for a wide range of conditions) but the principle has stood
 > the test of time.
 >
-> Let\'s look again at the original claim.
+> Let's look again at the original claim.
 This diagnostic test can
 > detect ANY type of cancer.
-That\'s certainly possible, but extremely
+That's certainly possible, but extremely
 > unlikely.
 The ways that breast cancer, melanoma, leukemia, prostate
 > cancer, lung cancer, bladder cancer, etc. progress are quite
 > different, and it extremely unlikely that a diagnostic test could find